Yuzu (Citrus junos)

 Please note: It’s not always a good idea to just drop essential oils directly into your bath water.
 First of all . . . oil and water don’t mix!
 So your essential oils won’t disperse well.
 Second, the oils won’t float in the middle of the tub, but will be drawn to the lipids in your skin.
 This means they’ll be touching your skin undiluted.
 Combined with hot water, this can potentially cause irritation.

-So a safe, effective way to use essential oils in a bath is to mix them with a fatty substance, such as a carrier oil (sesame oil is wonderful if you like the aroma!)
-The carrier oil protects your skin, and helps the essential oils disperse through the bath water.
+So a safe, effective way to use essential oils in a bath is to mix them with castile soap.
+This helps the essential oils disperse through the bath water.

 A Safety Note about Yuzu

 Yuzu is a citrus essential oil, and many citrus oils are phototoxic

 (causing negative skin reactions in sun or UV light).

 However, no research indicates that Yuzu is phototoxic.